aronhoff/1E3/README.md

 # 1E3
-Repository for 1E3 module in Trinity College Dublin
+My git repository for 1E3 module on the TCD Engineering course